mahirul101/PingPongJava/README.md

 ### Classes:

-Here are the 6 classes that were made in order to run this program:
+Here are the 6 java classes (found in this repository) that were made in order to run this program:
 - ppSimParams: This class contains all the constant definitions needed to run the program.
 - ppTable: This class consists of a constructor that sets up the ground plane and converts world coordinates to screen coordiantes and vice-versa.
 - ppPaddle: This class creates a paddle instance and exports methods to interact with the paddle.